fperezco/captainhook-conventional-branchs-commits/README.md

 Captain hook conventional branch commits is just a 'hook' to check that a commit, in a conventional branching model, follows the conventional rules.

+## Usage

+The conventional branch and commit checker script will be executed on every commit.

+By default, the branch should follow the conventional branches rules: https://conventional-branch.github.io/

+And, by default, the commits the conventional commits rules: https://www.conventionalcommits.org/en/v1.0.0/

+If the branch or commit message does not follow the rules, the commit will be rejected.

 ## Installation

 Previously you have should installed captainhook in your project.
 See: https://github.com/captainhookphp/captainhook